The PINGKO Fitness Tracker is multi-functional device that can monitor your steps taken, display your incoming smartphone messages and much more.

 And, you’ll also need to ensure that you get out of the pool before the 30 minutes is up, or again your fitness tracker could cease to operate.
 I think the fitness tracker has been designed to be more rain/splash proof rather than being a swimming tracker.
 I’m sure it’s more than suitable for anything around the home or out on a jog, but as for swimming, I would give it a miss!

-If you want the Pingko Fitness Tracker for yourself, it’s available only on Amazon and come with a 12 Month warranty.
-The RRP for this fitness tracker is £36.99.
+If you want the PINGKO Fitness Tracker for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £19.95.